KlaytonPagel/FrontEnd-practice/README.md

 The sand now spawns a few pieces when you click randomly near where you click.
 I now stop the walls from moving outside the bounds of the canvas so their aren't pieces being drawn you can't see.
 I set a flag on the sand after a certain amount of time to stop it from checking if it can move.
 This increased performance by not checking each piece for every piece of sand.

+2/4/2024
+- Started Circle Thing Simulation

+My TikTok has been showing me some simulation thing that has a ball that bounces inside of a circle changing one trait every collision.
+These traits can be thing like increaseing speed, size, changing shape, or adding more balls.
+I decided to try making my own version of this using Java script, and HTML canvas.
+So far I have methods to generate the large circle container and the smaller ball inside.
+I added basic collision and the ability to change the size, speed, ore both.
+I started the preperations to implement more complicated collisions.